 As the leading DMC in Zanzibar we feel the responsibility to work in a sustainable way.
 Sustainability is not only meant towards our employees, but also towards the local communities and the environment of Zanzibar.
 Moreover, we feel obliged to set and follow ethical standards for activities offered on the island.
 Unfortunately, we don’t have always direct influence on certain activities and operations, however, we show our agreement/disagreement in offering/not offering certain activities.
-Please find below some topics/projects we are supporting:
+Please find below some topics/projects in terms of sustainability, we are supporting: